 When Ronald Reagan proposed the Strategic Defensive Initiative, a network of missiles to protect the U.S. from nuclear attack from Russia, the White House dubbed it “Star Wars.”
 (BTW- In the wake of talks with North Korea, it’s weird to think Russia as our greatest threat of nuclear attack.)
 Continue reading Movies with Impact→

-When I first taught perception checking I would give the lecture and simply turn students loose on the perception checking assignments.
+When I first taught perception checking, I would give the lecture and simply turn students loose on the perception checking assignments.
 That’s when I learned how powerful a communication tool perception checking can be.

 The case of the woman who wasn’t prepared for her perception to be correct

-A student asked me if it was okay not to share the details of her perception check in her paper.
+Once, a student asked me if it was okay not to share the details of her perception check in her paper.

 I asked why.